puneusergroup/DevCon-2024/README.md

-# Welcome to the Pune User Group DevCon 2024 Repository
+# Welcome to the Pune DevCon 2024 Repository

 ## About Pune DevCon 2024